My name is Dez, I go by the artist name of Loveartpix. I am a family man born and raised in the city of Manchester.

 I have come in contact with so many amazing people through my artwork it has really helped change my life.
 Although I don’t get out a lot due to my condition, knowing my art is reaching so many places gives me great satisfaction and gives me a real sense of self worth – especially knowing it helps others.

 With my art it all depends on the mood that I am in what the outcome will be.
-I like it to feel organic but I like to put multiple messages & subliminal meanings in a lot of my work.
+I like it to feel organic but I like to put multiple messages & subliminal meanings in a lot of my images.
 I create a lot of pieces on current topics and try to give a different spin on them.
 Being a proud Mancunian a lot of my art is Manchester focussed.

 I feel very blessed to have found art and not only is it my passion it is my lifeline which I use in my daily life to help with my condition.